 Bandhavgarh is best known for its spectacular setting, as well as having the highest concentration of tigers at any park in India.
 It's relatively difficult to reach but it offers an outstanding chance of seeing tigers in their natural habitat.

 Kabir, a famous mystic 14th century saint poet, spent time meditating and writing in the fort.
-Unfortunately, these days it remains off-limits, except when it opens for religious purposes a few times a year.
+Unfortunately, these days it remains off-limits, except when the temple opens for religious purposes a few times a year.

 How to Get There

-Air India and Spicejet fly directly to Jabalpur from Delhi, then it’s around 4-5 hours by road from there to Bandhavgarh.
+Air India and Spicejet fly directly to Jabalpur from Delhi, then it’s around four or five hours by road from there to Bandhavgarh.

 Alternatively, Bandhavgarh can also be reached by rail from India’s major cities.
-The nearest train stations are Umaria, 45 minutes away, and Katni, around 2.5 hours away.
+The nearest train stations are Umaria, 45 minutes away, and Katni, about two and a half hours away.

 When to Visit